 And it seems likely that the same 24-month maximum duration of use will be mandated for abaloparatide since it has the same potential ADRs as teriparatide.
 Hopefully, you are going to need your bones for quite a bit longer than 2 more years.
 Then what do you do?

 You’re sure to see lots of glowing press releases telling you how wonderful abaloparatide is, and how much better it is than teriparatide.
-Medline has already sent out its press release on the JAMA study entitled:
+HealthDay has already published a press release on the JAMA study entitled:

 Take an educated look at this press release.
 Now that you have the facts, you may even be amused by the way they carefully cite the statistics that suggest the new drug is better and fail to report those that show it makes little difference or is worse.

 I was heartened by the admission that both drugs cause hypercalcemia, and that it is a real concern: “Hypercalcemia can weaken bones, cause kidney stones and interfere with heart and brain function.”